Guide to Northern Sonoma County

 Windsor

-Each Thursday in the summer, the Windsor community gravitates to its Town Green for the “Summer Nights on the Green” free concert series, enjoying food and wine from vendors in collaboration with the Windsor Farmers Market.
+Each Thursday in the summer, the community and visitors alike gravitate to the Windsor Town Green for the “Summer Nights on the Green” free concert series, to enjoy lively music, food, and wine from vendors in collaboration with the Windsor Farmers Market.

-The Town Green anchors the Old Downtown, along Market Street and McClelland Drive on the west side of Redwood Highway.
-Dining is a favorite pastime at surrounding restaurants, in a delicious variety of American, French, Italian, Mexican, Vietnamese, Himalayan and pub cuisines.
+The Town Green anchors the Old Downtown.
+Dining is a favorite pastime at surrounding restaurants, in a delicious variety of American, French, Italian, Mexican, Vietnamese, Himalayan, and pub cuisines.
 You can satisfy your sweet tooth at the Cravin’s Candy Emporium, too, and buy fresh flowers, books, jewelry, crafts, antiques, and much more at the many shops around the park.

 Cloverdale

-Cloverdale is located in the picturesque Alexander Valley wine region, just off California Highway 101.
+Cloverdale is located in the picturesque Alexander Valley wine region.
 Small town charm abounds — indeed, the city proper covers just 2.7 square miles with a population of about 11,032 people.
-It’s a beautiful area, framed by oak-studded rolling hills, wineries, vineyards, and small farms.
+It’s a beautiful area, framed by oak-studded rolling hills, wineries, vineyards, and farms.

-At the center of downtown, you’ll find annual events like the Farmers Market Friday Night Live free summer concert series in the main plaza.
-Produced by the Cloverdale Arts Alliance, family-friendly activities include music by bands from across the country, dining from mobile food vendors and nearby restaurants, premium Sonoma County wines and craft beers purchased by the glass, hand-crafted art for sale, and kids’ fun.
-The site, at Cloverdale Boulevard between First and Second streets, also hosts year-round community festivals.
+At the center of downtown in Cloverdale’s main plaza, you’ll find annual events like the Farmers Market and free summer concert series: Friday Night Live.
+Produced by the Cloverdale Arts Alliance, family-friendly activities include music from bands across the country, dining from food vendors and nearby restaurants, premium Sonoma County wines and craft beers by the glass, handcrafted art for sale, and fun for kids.
+This site also hosts year-round community festivals.

 Geyserville

-Geyserville The center of town here is actually the entire town, as Geyserville covers an area of just 4.6 square miles, and is only home to roughly 860 souls.
+The center of the town of Geyserville is actually the entire town, as Geyserville covers just 4.6 square miles and is home to roughly 860 souls.

-Located on California State Route 128 (just off US Route 101), rustic Main Street charms with saloon-style storefronts and wooden boardwalks, leading to acclaimed boutique destinations like Mercury Geyserville wines, Diavola Pizzeria & Salumeria, and Catelli’s Italian cucina and bar.
-Independent shops offer art, antiques, collectibles, crafts, gifts, and of course, farming equipment.
+Here, the rustic Main Street charms with saloon-style storefronts and wooden boardwalks, leading to acclaimed boutique destinations like Mercury Wine, Diavola Pizzeria & Salumeria, and Catelli’s Italian cucina and bar.
+Independent shops offer art, antiques, collectibles, crafts, gifts, and farming equipment just right for this agricultural oasis.

 Diavola